 Submission Deadline - admissions deadlines for part-time degrees vary by program.
 Please see the Admissions Requirements at the bottom of the program page of your choice for details.
 Registration for open-enrollment courses opens prior to each spring, summer, and fall term.

-The Curry School of Education is a premier teaching college.
+The Curry School of Education and Human Development is a premier teaching college.
 You can enroll here as a Professional Learner if you plan to do any of the following:

 - Seek a degree or a Virginia teacher certification or license